AEFeinstein/Super-2023-Swadge-FW/README.md

 ## Windows (Powershell)

-Did you already install `git` from [Configuring Your Environment](#configuring-your-environment]?
+Did you already install `git` from [Configuring Your Environment](#configuring-your-environment)?
 If not, do that now.

 Then, you'll need to install [Python **3.10** for Windows](https://www.python.org/downloads/release/python-3108/).